-On June 1, the World Health Organization officially listed the inactivated COVID-19 vaccine developed by Chinese biopharmaceutical company Sinovac Biotech Ltd. for emergency use.
-This is the second Chinese COVID-19 vaccine to receive the approval, after the inactivated Sinopharm COVID-19 vaccine was approved for emergency use in May.
-While there have been multiple studies done on the efficacy of this vaccine in different countries, WHO has stated that overall results have shown that the vaccine prevented symptomatic disease in 51% of those vaccinated and prevented severe COVID-19 and hospitalization in 100% of the studied population.
-Sinovac is the fastest growing Chinese vaccine manufacturer, in terms of production capacity expansion outside China (See 5.
-Overseas Manufacturers of Chinese Vaccines).
+On June 1, 2021, the World Health Organization officially listed the inactivated COVID-19 vaccine developed by Chinese biopharmaceutical company Sinovac Biotech Ltd. for emergency use.
+This is the second Chinese COVID-19 vaccine to receive this approval, after the inactivated Sinopharm COVID-19 vaccine was approved for emergency use in May 2021.
+While there have been multiple studies on the efficacy of this vaccine in different countries, the WHO has stated that overall results have shown that the vaccine prevented symptomatic disease in 51% of those vaccinated and prevented severe COVID-19 and hospitalization in 100% of the studied population.
+Sinovac is the fastest-growing Chinese vaccine manufacturer, in terms of production capacity expansion outside China (See 5.
+Overseas Manufacturers of Chinese Vaccines section).

 Sinopharm – Beijing Bio-Institute of Biological Products Co-Ltd. (BBIBP) COVID-19 Vaccine

-On May 7, the World Health Organization officially listed the inactivated COVID-19 vaccine developed by Beijing Bio-Institute of Biological Products Co-Ltd. (BBIBP) under the China National Pharmaceutical Group Corporation (Sinopharm) for emergency use, marking a major milestone as the first Chinese COVID-19 vaccine to receive this approval.
-Issues such as accessibility and affordability of the Sinopharm’s vaccine in developing countries still need to be addressed, but its advantages such as its less stringent storage requirement and expanding production capacity in and outside China will help countries and international organizations resolve some of the urgent problems facing the current global vaccine supply.
+On May 7, the World Health Organization officially listed the inactivated COVID-19 vaccine developed by Beijing Bio-Institute of Biological Products Co-Ltd. (BBIBP) under the China National Pharmaceutical Group Corporation (Sinopharm) for emergency use, marking a significant milestone as the first Chinese COVID-19 vaccine to receive this approval.
+The vaccine’s less stringent storage requirement and expanding production capacity within and outside China can help countries and international organizations resolve some of the urgent problems facing the current global vaccine supply.